NilAtabey/Data-Analysis-on-Amazon-Books/README.md

 - R (version 4.0 or higher)
 - R Studio or equivalent IDE
 - R packages: dplyr, ggplot2, data.table, igraph, tidyverse, and any other packages specified in the scripts.
+- Minimum Hardware Prerequisites are 4GB of RAM or more (preferably 8GB) since the **reviews** dataset itself is ≈3GB

 ## Contributions